Former Compass project manager Craig Helmstetter points out 5 things Minnesotans should know about this growing population.

 Almost by definition immigrants are a diverse group.
 Also push and pull factors lead to waves of immigrants at different times and with different skill sets.
 A snapshot of the largest immigrant groups in Minnesota shows workforce participation rates varying from highs of over 75 percent for those born in India, Liberia, and Vietnam to a low of 48 percent for the most recent of the larger immigration populations, Somali immigrants.
 Differences by gender are also dramatic.

 Craig Helmstetter is a fourth generation descendant of German and Norwegian immigrants.
-He is also a senior research manager at Wilder Research and the project manager of Minnesota Compass.
+He is also the former project manager of Minnesota Compass.